 About Pieta House

-Pieta House, the centre for the prevention of self-harm or suicide, opened in Lucan, Co Dublin, in January 2006.
-Since then, we’ve also opened two outreach centres in Tallaght, Dublin 24, and Finglas, Dublin 11, as well as two centres of excellence in Ballyfermot, Dublin 10, and Limerick.
+Pieta House, the centre for the prevention of self-harm or suicide, opened in Lucan, County Dublin in January 2006.
+Since then, we’ve also opened two outreach centres in Tallaght, Dublin 24 and Finglas, Dublin 11, as well as three centres of excellence in Ballyfermot, Dublin 10, Mungret, County Limerick and Roscrea, County Tipperary.

 Our founder, Joan Freeman, was a practicing psychologist.
 She closed down her counselling business almost a decade ago to dedicate her time to helping people who were suicidal.
 After three years of research, she opened up Pieta House in Lucan, Co Dublin.
 It quickly became a respected and recognised service for those who were suicidal.